RobotsAndPencils/react-robits/README.md

 from the root of your project, and follow the prompts.
 It will cycle through a set of Node scripts to break the ball-and-chain.

+_**Note:** after successfully ejecting, you will need to update your Sass Resources Loader configuration to point to the new location of the style tokens.
+Then restart the app._

-For more information, see the [Tech Doc](https://github.com/RobotsAndPencils/react-robits/raw/master/TECH.md)
+For more information, see the [Tech Doc](https://github.com/RobotsAndPencils/react-robits/blob/master/TECH.md)

 ## Storybook Deployment